TideGear/BoktaiSensor/README.md

 7. Point sensor toward the sky — the device syncs the in-game meter automatically
 8. Power off: hold button 3 seconds

+**Important:** Only wake the device once you are in-game.
+The controller inputs it sends (button presses, stick deflections) may cause unwanted behavior in menus or other apps.
+When possible, put the device to sleep (hold 3s) when you are not actively playing a Boktai game.

-**Important:** Do not place the sensor behind glass or standard plastic — most glass blocks 90%+ of UV light!
+**Important:** Placing the sensor behind standard glass or plastic blocks some UV light!
+This device will be (not yet) preconfigured to adjust for this with values specifically chosen for a easily sourced, nicely sized transparent box.

 ----------------------------------------------------------------------